WestRidgeSystems/jmisb/README.md

 More complete examples of usage may be found in the <code>viewer</code> demo application and in unit tests.
 Additional sample applications are a work in progress.
-See the [javadocs](https://westridgesystems.github.io/jmisb) for a complete API reference.

 # Versioning

-jMISB employs the <i>semantic versioning</i> approach to communicate to client developers about the scope of changes in any new release.
-Version numbers are formatted as *major.minor.patch*, where:
+jMISB adheres to <i>semantic versioning</i> to communicate to client developers about the scope of changes in any new release.
+Version numbers are formatted as <code>major.minor.patch</code>, where:

 1. The major number is incremented to indicate incompatible API changes.
 2. The minor number is incremented to indicate new functionality has been